Telos-Project/Fusion-LISP/README.md

 Fusion LISP is available as both a library and an executable under the package name "fusion-lisp".

-In node and npm are installed, this package can be used to run a Fusion LISP file in the terminal.
+If node and npm are installed, this package can be used to run a Fusion LISP file in the terminal.

 For example, if you had a Fusion LISP file called "demo.lisp", you could run it with the following
 command: